addiscent/vagrant-ruby-rails/README.md

 Enter the following single-line command on your terminal.
 In the following sections, a terminal command prompt is indicated by the symbol $.

 > $ mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace
+  * Windows users note : This "one-liner" command above works in PowerShell, but the Command Prompt box will not process this line properly; you must split it into separate commands like this:
+    * > mkdir vagrant-ruby-rails
+    * > cd vagrant-ruby-rails
+    * > mkdir workspace

 The command above created the "home" directory, named "vagrant-ruby-rails", where your new _vagrant-ruby-rails_ development environment will be installed.
 This is the directory from which you will launch your new _vagrant-ruby-rails_ _guest-vbox_.
 The "vagrant-ruby-rails" directory is also referred to elsewhere in this document as ".../vagrant-ruby-rails/.
 A subdirectory named ".../vagrant-ruby-rails/workspace/" is also created by the command above.
 It will be used later.